Part IV

 Seek out communities—online or in person—that are explicitly:

-These may include: trauma-informed therapy groups, peer support circles, spiritual communities with ethical frameworks, moderated online forums dedicated to healing, or conscious embodiment and facilitation spaces designed with integration in mind.
+These may include trauma-informed therapy groups, peer support circles, spiritual communities with ethical frameworks, moderated online forums dedicated to healing, or conscious embodiment and facilitation spaces designed with integration in mind.

-The Dragon’s Path and Collective Healing
+Dragon’s Path and Collective Healing

-The Dragon symbolizes integrated wholeness, yet this wholeness does not arise in a vacuum.
 It is forged and tested within the web of relationships that shape us—family, culture, community, and collective memory.

 By participating consciously in safe, supportive communities, we strengthen not only our personal journey of healing, but also contribute to the transformation of the larger relational field.